Charles Collette: Writing and personal life

 In addition to performing, Collette wrote a number of his own works, including the "successful romantic extravaganza" improbably titled Cryptoconchoidsyphonostomata, or While It's to be Had.
-This play was on the bill at the Royalty Theatre, with Collette in the lead, when Gilbert and Sullivan's Trial by Jury was premiered in 1875.
+This play was on the bill at the Royalty Theatre, with Collette in the lead and managed by Richard D'Oyly Carte, when Gilbert and Sullivan's Trial by Jury was premiered in 1875.
 Collette's song from the piece, "What an Afternoon!", became popular.
 The simple form of the lyric, with its title repeated every other line, caught the public fancy: